-To learn more about the effects of the Intensive French program on students with learning challenges, read the article by Rhonda Joy and Elizabeth Murphy.
+To learn more about the effects of the Intensive French program on students with learning challenges, read this article by Rhonda Joy and Elizabeth Murphy.

-What are the effects of the intensive semester on the other subjects?
+What effect does the intensive semester have on the other subjects?

-R esearch has shown that the reduction in time spent on other subject areas does not have any negative long-term consequences for learning.
+R esearch has shown that the reduction in time spent on other subject areas does not have any negative long-term consequences when it comes to learning them.
 The following graphs illustrate the results for the standardized tests generally administered at the end of Grade 6.